ctrlok/editors/Knowledge Databases/Why feature matter/Why inline search matter.md

 Obviously, you want to link this note with notes `[[Golang language]]` and `[[ProjectName]]`

 Your process:
-1. go to search and lookup for 'Go language'
+1. go to search and lookup for 'Go language.'
 2. copy link to it
 3. go to your note and paste this link
 4. go to search and again lookup for 'ProjectName' note